infobyte/gorrabot/README.md

-Alternatively, if the MR's author doesn't consider useful to add a changelog entry for that change (e.g. when fixing typos or doing small refactors), he/she can add the `no-changelog` entry to it request and this check won't be performed to that merge request.
+Alternatively, if the MR's author doesn't consider useful to add a changelog entry for that change (e.g. when fixing typos or doing small refactors), he/she can add the `no-changelog` label to the merge request and this check won't be performed to it.

 ## Issue state changing based on MR status